Call for Participation

 Submission Templates

-We provide pre-configured templates for both tracks.
+We provide pre-configured templates for both tracks in the ACM sigconf two-column format (the same format used for CHIWork full papers).
 Use the Overleaf template to get started immediately, or download the GitHub repo if you prefer to work locally.

 arXiv submission